Prevent Cramps When Running

 - 5Some medications can cause cramps such as medicines for high blood pressure or asthma, therefore you may need to talk to your doctor if you experience it.

-- 6Foot cramps typically last only for a couple of minutes.If you continue to experience it, then apply a warm soak then stretch the cramp to the opposite direction followed by ice.Advertisement
+- 6If you continue to experience it, then apply a warm soak then stretch the cramp to the opposite direction followed by ice.Foot cramps typically last only for a couple of minutes.Advertisement